AmbireTech/adex-protocol/components/validator-stack.md

 #### This document is currently a work in progress.

-#### However, there is an actual reference implementation of the validator stack here: https://github.com/adexnetwork/adex-validator-stack-js
+#### However, there is an actual reference implementation of the validator stack here: https://github.com/adexnetwork/adex-validator

-#### As of the v0.4 milestonei (2019-04) of the reference implementation, most of this document is outdated, except Bidding process, which is not part of the validator stack anyway
+#### As of the v0.4 milestone (2019-04) of the reference implementation, most of this document is outdated, except Bidding process, which is not part of the validator stack anyway

 -----------------------

-## Diagram
+## Architecture

-@TODO
+The validator stack is split in two discrete parts:

+* The Sentry handles HTTP(S) requests from the outside world, and communicates with the underlying database (MongoDB in our reference implementation)
+* The Worker communicates with the Sentry and periodically generates new signed OUTPACE states

+A single validator can be a leader or a follower, in the context of an OUTPACE channel.
+The architecture is the same in both cases, but the Worker's role is different: a leader is solely responsible for producing new states, while the follower is responsible for signing the states provided by the leader, but only if they are valid.

 ## Redundancy

-@TODO there can be multiple sentry nodes
+The Sentry is a stateless microservice, which means it can scale horizontally.
+This is usually done for performance reasons, but it also provides added redundancy.

 ## Flow